Raising Money for

 - Set a fundraising goal.

-- Make the first donation to show potential donors you’re dedicated and serious.
+- Required: Make the first donation.
+It shows potential donors you’re dedicated and serious.

 2. Send individual emails (or make phone calls, or send letters) to those closest to you, asking for donations.